tg-sec/dvna/Task_Report/docs/deploying_report.md

 ## Site Configuration

-To build the static site, MkDocs need a YAML file, called `mkdocs.yml`, be present in the root directory of the project that configures the site structure, site title, pages, themes, etc. It is used to define properties for the site.
+To build the static site, MkDocs needs a YAML file, called `mkdocs.yml`, be present in the root directory of the project that configures the site structure, site title, pages, themes, etc. It is used to define properties for the site.
 The YAML file that I wrote for the report is below:

 ```yaml
 site_name: 'Jenkins Pipeline'